The Biblical Meaning of Prophecy

 This is not what Biblical prophecy is about, nor is it what defines a prophet.
-The truth of the Bible can expose this very easily, but the problem today is that many are not searching for it in the right place.
-The right place is the very Word of God, which often takes a back seat to grand delusions of “new revelations” in the "church" system today.
+The truth of Scripture can expose this very easily, but the problem today is that many are not searching for it.
+They rely to much on the grand delusions of ecclesiastical church men who do everything on their behalf.

-Prophecy according to Scripture can be defined as the forth-telling of the very will of God of the past, present and future, which is summed up in the consummation of God’s eternal purpose through Jesus Christ.
+Prophecy can be defined as the forth-telling of the very will of God of the past, present and future being summed up in the consummation of God’s eternal purpose through Christ.

 He made known to us the mystery of His will, according to His kind intention which He purposed in Him with a view to an administration suitable to the fullness of the times, that is, the summing up of all things in Christ, things in the heavens and things on the earth. - Ephesians 1:9-10

-If God summed up all things in Christ, then there is no room for the above false examples.
+If God summed up all things in Christ, then there is no room for the counterfeit examples given above.

 I pray that the eyes of your heart may be enlightened, so that you will know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints,and what is the surpassing greatness of His power toward us who believe.These are in accordance with the working of the strength of His might which He brought about in Christ, when He raised Him from the dead and seated Him at His right hand in the heavenly places, far above all rule and authority and power and dominion, and every name that is named, not only in this age but also in the one to come.
 And He put all things in subjection under His feet, and gave Him as head over all things to the church, which is His body, the fullness of Him who fills all in all. - Ephesians 1:18-23

 The prophecies in the Bible in the Old and New Testaments fulfill the truth of God’s eternal purpose: